Twisted two-dimensional material stacks for polarization optics

 In Fig. 4 we show that a 7-layer BP stack, via electrostatic doping, can function as both non-normal asymmetric polarizer $|45^{\circ}\rangle\langle \text{L}|$ and nearly ambidextrous polarizer $|45^{\circ}\rangle\langle-45^{\circ}|$.
 From Figs. 4(b) and (c), it is clear that the doping can tune the angle between polarizer eigen-vectors, i.e. its degree of non-normality.
 The latter is measured with $\Theta$, the angle subtended between the polarizer eigenstates on the Poincar\'e sphere. $\Theta=0^{\circ}$ and $180^{\circ}$ denote ambidextrous and normal polarizers respectively.
 In Figs. 4(d)-(g) we highlight the asymmetric operation of the non-normal and ambidextrous polarizers.
 Note that the non-normal polarizer acts as a linear polarizer in forward and a circular polarizer in backward directions, while the nearly ambidextrous polarizer has orthogonal linear polarization states as its outputs in both forward and backward directions.\\

 \textit{Concluding Remarks} -- Our results concretely demonstrate that it is possible to control the Jones matrix entries of such stratified structures by adjusting the doping, twist angle, and stacking order of anisotropic 2D layers.
 Note that the two material systems included in this work do not allow the access to all possible signs of conductivity components changes in the mid-IR.
-However, using new materials including metallic 2D stacks with larger conductivity and even patterned structures, which allow access to their plasmons, would lead to a collection of components that can be cascaded to realize tailored electric, magnetic and magneto-electric responses \cite{pfeiffer2014}.
-Nonetheless, our work clearly demonstrates the potential applications of electrostatic-reconfigurable twisted 2D polarization transformers.\\
+This restrict the input-output polarization mapping that can be assessed by our BP-MoO$_{3}$ structure.
+However, using new materials including metallic 2D stacks with larger conductivity and even patterned structures, which allow access to their plasmons, clearly suggest twisted hetero-2D stacks constitute a solid choice to build electrostatic-reconfigurable polarization transformers.\\

+\textit{Acknowledgments} -- K. K. and T. L. acknowledge partial support by the National Science Foundation, NSF/EFRI Grant No. EFRI-1741660, and the DDF UMN support for K. K. LM-M acknowledges Project PID2020-115221GB-C41 financed by MCIN/AEI/10.13039/501100011033 and the Aragon Government through Project Q-MAD.
+S.-H. O. acknowledges support from the Samsung Global Research (GRO) Program and the Sanford P. Bordeau Chair at the University of Minnesota.